quincycheng/awesome-flows/README.md

 1. Follow the [General Instructions](#general-instructions)
 2. Update the frequency under "Periodically" in the 1st step "runtime settings".
    Currently set to every 5 minutes
+3. Make sure "Schedule" is set as "Enabled"

 # Building Blocks